NickLindeberg/checks-for-understanding/module-2/backend/week_two.md

 end
 ```

 What are some methods you can call on `Team`?
-If these methods aren't defined in the class, how do you have access to them?
+If these methods aren't defined in the class, how do you have access to them? .find, .find_by, ave, .all.
+Active record has these methods built in

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
+Team.find(4).name

 4. Assume that you added a line to your `Team` class as follows: